Dioceses of the Syriac Orthodox Church: Cappadocia

 Seventeen Syriac Orthodox dioceses are known to have existed at various periods before the fourteenth century in Cappadocia.
 The diocese of Melitene, which seems to have been the seat of a metropolitan from the late ninth century onwards, is attested between the seventh and thirteenth centuries; Simandu (also the seat of a metropolitan) between the tenth and twelfth centuries; Zuptara between the eighth and eleventh centuries; Gubos and Qlisura between the ninth and thirteenth centuries; ʿArqa, Gargar, Laqabin and Qlaudia between the tenth and thirteenth centuries; Tel Patriq in the eleventh and twelfth centuries; Hisn Mansur, Hisn Ziyad (Harput) and Semha between the eleventh and thirteenth centuries; Caesarea in Cappadocia in the twelfth and thirteenth centuries; and Guma in the thirteenth century.
 There were also ephemeral dioceses for Arabissus around the end of the tenth century and for Romana in the twelfth century.
 It is doubtful whether any of these dioceses, with the possible exceptions of Gargar and Hisn Ziyad, persisted into the fourteenth century.
 The dioceses of Gargar and Hisn Ziyad are again attested from the late fourteenth and mid-fifteenth century respectively, but may have been revived, as no bishops of either diocese are known for more than a century before they are again mentioned.

 Commagene

 Nine Syriac Orthodox dioceses are known to have existed before the fourteenth century in the Commagene district.
-The diocese of Samosata, which appears to have been the seat of a metropolitan from the late eighth century onwards, is attested between the sixth and twelfth centuries; Germanicea (Marʿash) between the seventh and twelfth centuries; Urim between the eighth and ninth centuries; Dolikh between the ninth and eleventh centuries; Hadath between the eighth and eleventh centuries; Kaishum between the eighth and twelfth centuries; Zeugma between the ninth and twelfth centuries; Raʿban between the eleventh and thirteenth centuries; and Tel Bshir (an ephemeral diocese in Crusader territory) in the twelfth century.
+The diocese of Samosata, which appears to have been the seat of a metropolitan from the late eighth century onwards, is attested between the sixth and twelfth centuries; Germanicea (Marʿash) between the seventh and twelfth centuries; Urim between the eighth and ninth centuries; Dolikh between the ninth and eleventh centuries; Hadath between the eighth and eleventh centuries; Kaisum between the eighth and twelfth centuries; Zeugma between the ninth and twelfth centuries; Raʿban between the eleventh and thirteenth centuries; and Tel Bshir (an ephemeral diocese in Crusader territory) in the twelfth century.
 It is doubtful whether any of these dioceses persisted into the fourteenth century.